 By the year 1829 he had moved from the City to Charing Cross, and it was there that his second wife, Elizabeth, bore him his sixth daughter.
 However, at the time of the 1841 census he was living not with Elizabeth but with a woman by the name of Matilda Gatrill.
 His married life was evidently no more straightforward than his father’s had been.

 Another name of great significance in Nyleve’s will is that of Edward Cross, the owner of the menagerie at Exeter Change in the Strand.
-Nyleve left no money to Cross, but there must have been a close connection, as he appointed him his executor alongside his executrix, who was almost inevitably Matilda Gatrill.
+Although Nyleve left no money to Cross, there must have been a close connection, for he appointed him his executor alongside his executrix, who was almost inevitably Matilda Gatrill.
 Quite how Nyleve and Cross were connected is a bit of a mystery.
 In Cross’s ledger of expenses there is reference to a shawl that Nyleve, for some unspecified reason, had cleaned and repaired for him.
 Beyond this we can only guess.
 A delightful possibility is that Nyleve had painted the exuberant scenery — a distant memory of the Bengal of his early childhood — that gave Cross’s caged animals a suitably exotic backdrop.

 But in a way these only add to the aura of mystery that already surrounds George Nyleve.
 He was indeed something of an enigma.
 He had one foot in the East, the other in the West.
 His name was almost but not quite that of his father.
 He had an Anglo-Indian mother, of whom no record survives.
 He lived most of his life in London, and yet he never entirely forgot his native Bengal.
-After all he knew—or thought he knew!—how to deal with elephants when they got out of hand, a curious business that has received a good deal of attention in another story on this website.
+After all he knew, or thought he knew, how to deal with elephants when they got out of hand, a curious business that has received a good deal of attention in another story on this website.